Teaching Orientation for Graduate Students

 Preparing to Teach:

-Strategies to promote student engagement and participation in lecture, discussion, and lab–and bolster their actual learning.
+Discover strategies to promote student engagement and participation in lecture, discussion, and lab–and bolster their actual learning.

-Navigating Thorny Situations As a TA:
+Navigating Tricky Situations As a TA:

 Frequently Asked Questions